escowles/recipes/_posts/2024-11-05-chocolate-pudding.md

   from forming
 * let cool then chill for 1 hour to set

-yield: six 6 oz. servings
+yield: eight 6 oz. servings

 source: <https://tastesbetterfromscratch.com/chocolate-pudding/>

+---

+11/06/2024: made this yesterday and it was good — but i divided into six ramekins and they were overfull. next time i would halve the recipe and divide into four servings.